Academic Misconduct - meeting via email

 Currently many academic misconduct meetings might be taking place via email.
-Here is some guidance
+Click here to read further guidance on this.

 The University of Worcester takes all allegation of academic misconduct & plagiarism very seriously and has procedures in place when dealing with students.
 Click here to view the Academic Misconduct procedure.

 What is Academic Misconduct?

 The University of Worcester uses the terms 'academic misconduct' and 'cheating' to cover all the possible methods of plagiarism both intentional and unitentional.

 - - Quoting someone else's work without proper references or quotation marks